nrdxp/nrd.sh/docs/models/axiosophy.md

 ## Implications

-1. **The hierarchy is a DAG, not a chain.** The blog post's presentation as a "linear hierarchy" (numbered list 1–10) obscures the true structure.
-The rewrite should make the branching points explicit: Coherence spawns a **triad** (Justice/Injustice/Corruption); Corruption-as-context spawns a **quadrad** (Master/Slavery/Royalty/Null Agent).
-Spirit is a derived meta-concept from Mastery, not a Quadrad member.
+1. **The hierarchy is a DAG, not a chain.** The numbered definitions (1–10) form a branching structure, not a linear sequence.
+Coherence spawns a **triad** (Justice/Injustice/Corruption); Corruption-as-context spawns a **quadrad** (Master/Slavery/Royalty/Null Agent).
+Any presentation that flattens this structure into a simple numbered list obscures the true derivation topology.

 2. **Responsibility and Authority are intermediate concepts.** They emerge from Definition 3 (the State's obligation to act Coherently), not from Justice.
-The blog post's current phrasing conflates their introduction with Definition 4.
-The rewrite should introduce them after Coherence and before Justice.
+They are compositional prerequisites that must be introduced after Coherence and before the Triad.

-3. **The broken projections are the philosophy's sharpest weapon.** Slavery (responsibility without authority) and Royalty (authority without accountability) are *structurally symmetric mirror images* — each missing one leg of the product that constitutes Mastery.
-This is more powerful than merely naming them as moral categories.
+3. **The broken projections are the model's sharpest diagnostic tool.** Slavery (responsibility without authority) and Royalty (authority without accountability) are *structurally symmetric mirror images*, each missing one leg of the product that constitutes Mastery.
+This is more powerful than naming them as moral categories: it provides a formal test for pathological institutional configurations.

-4. **The Sacred must be promoted to a formal derivation.** Currently it appears in prose after the numbered list.
-The model reveals it is a *derived meta-concept* (Truth → Sacred) that concludes the hierarchy.
-The rewrite should present it as the capstone.
+4. **Truth and The Sacred occupy distinct epistemic modes.** Truth is axiosophic (deductive): what follows structurally from the derivation chain.
+The Sacred is axiosophic + axiosophist (deductive + inductive): Truth confirmed by historical observation across extended time.
+Conflating the two collapses the model's central duality.

-5. **Constraint-theoretic ethics is the central philosophical innovation.** The deontic logic rejection revealed that axiosophy operates in a genuinely novel *third mode* of ethical reasoning (neither Kantian nor Millian).
-The rewrite should name this explicitly and defend it as the framework's primary contribution to moral philosophy.
+5. **Constraint-theoretic ethics is the central philosophical innovation.** The rejection of deontic logic reveals that this model operates in a genuinely novel *third mode* of ethical reasoning (neither Kantian nor Millian).
+The hypothetical imperative form ("if the State desires Coherence, then it is structurally constrained to enact Justice") grounds obligation in thermodynamic necessity rather than in a primitive moral operator.